 - 16 oz chokeberries, or roughly 3-4 cups washed and cleaned if needed

-- Water to nearly cover the berries
+- Water, as needed just enough to nearly cover the berries

 - 12 oz sugar

 - 1 Tablespoon powdered pectin, unsweetened optional--see notes

 - 1 teaspoon (10 grams) grated ginger, and it’s juice (optional)

 - finely grated zest of half an orange or lemon (microplaned) optional